 Steering Group Profiles

-Below you’ll find profiles of the current Steering Group.
-Please feel encouraged to contact any of them to request further information, and they will respond as soon as they’re able to – in between their trading and personal commitments …
+Below are the profiles of the current Steering Group.
+Please feel free to contact any of them to request further information, and they will respond as soon as they’re able to – in-between their trading and personal commitments, of course!

 It all started for us about 10 years ago.
-Myself and my partner Colin had a lovely house in a beautiful part of Scotland, but stressful jobs in sales and timber frame design.
-One day we decided there’s more to life …
+Myself and my partner Colin had a lovely house in a beautiful part of Scotland, but stressful jobs.
+One day we decided there’s more to life…

 My background is originally nursing, my speciality being road traffic accidents and head injuries, then, via a pikelet and a treacle mine, I’ve done sex education in schools, counselling, care of the elderly, telephone answering both commercial and medical, running nursing homes and managing them.